 Newly-qualified CIAs are awarded two years' worth of CPE automatically: 40 points in the year they qualify, and 40 the following year.
-That means that if you become a CIA this year, you won't need to report CPE until December 2021.
+That means that if you become a CIA in 2020, you won't need to report CPE until December 2022.

 Attending Chartered IIA training courses and seminars, giving presentations and writing articles all count as CPE.
 In fact any formal learning activity that you can demonstrate contributes to your professional competence qualifies as CPE.

 All certified members are required to complete two CPE points annually which is focused on the subject of ethics.
 The IIA has already developed some training to enable members to meet this requirement, and there are more scheduled for delivery later in 2019.
-The following online short courses focus on ethics, and are worth one CPE point each.
+The following online short course focuses on ethics, and is worth one CPE point.

 You should aim to get your CPE from a variety of activities and limits apply to some:

 |Actvity||Maximum points that can be reported|

 |External quality assessments||20|

 |Serving as a committee member for a relevant professional body||15|